Email powers modern business and life - but it's not as secure as most people assume.

 Outbound email risk warnings: Highlight potential issues before sending - such as sensitive content or unusual recipients.

-Message tracking: Audit trails showing when emails are sent, opened, and who by.
-Essential for compliance and accountability.
+Message tracking: Shows when secure emails are sent, opened, and by whom.
+Useful for compliance evidence and accountability.

 Access controls: Restrict who can view, forward, or reply to a secure message.
 Revoke access at any time if needed.